comsave/prometheus-pushgateway-bundle/README.md

 ## Requirements

-`Redis` to act as a buffer before and avoid latency in the code
+1. `Redis` (the service & the PHP extension): to act as a buffer before and avoid latency in the code

-`bin/console comsave:prometheus:push` cronjob to push data periodically to Prometheus Pushgateway
+2. `bin/console comsave:prometheus:push` cronjob: to push data periodically to Prometheus Pushgateway

 ## License